 Cumberland Island, preserved and protected for future generations, is a National Seashore (operated by the National Park Service) and includes designated wilderness areas, undeveloped beaches, historic sites, cultural ruins, critical habitat and nesting areas, as well as numerous plant and animal communities, including wild horses.
 Located just south of Jekyll Island and accessible only by water, the ferry to Cumberland departs from St. Marys, Georgia.
 Reservations are recommended.
-For more information call 912-882-4336 or visit: www.nps.gov/cuis/planyourvisit
+For more information on taking a Cumberland Island tour call 912-882-4336 or visit: www.nps.gov/cuis/planyourvisit

 Saint Simons Island

 Like Jekyll Island, St. Simons Island is one of Georgia’s famed Golden Isles.
 Located 15 miles north of Jekyll, St. Simons Island offers beaches, golfing, fishing, shopping and dining.
 A working lighthouse, museums and Fort Frederica are among the Island’s many historic attractions.
 For more information, call 912-265-0620.

 Georgia Barrier Island Day Trips to Sapelo Island

 Sapelo Island is located north of Jekyll Island along the Georgia coast in McIntosh County.
 The 16,500 acre island is the 4th largest barrier island in Georgia.
 Attractions include its deserted beaches, lighthouse and the Reynolds Mansion.
 The Island can be reached only by ferry and reservations are required.
 For tour information, call 912-437-3224 or for more information visit: www.gastateparks.org/sapeloislandreynoldsmansion